GoraNetwork/developer-quick-start/evm/README.md

 Demonstrates Gora's arbitrary off-chain computation capability.
 Essentially identical to the Off-chain computation example for Gora on Algorand.

-## Development environment in details
+## Composition of the development environment

 Gora EVM development environment relies on the following pieces of software: